Should You Invite Yenna To Your Camp In Baldur’s Gate 3?

 All possible outcomes of accepting or denying Yenna's request.

-As you reach the town of Rivington at the beginning of Act 3, you’ll come across a little girl named Yenna and her cat Grub in BG3.
-She’ll ask for your help and will express her request to join your camp.
-At this point, you have the choice of accepting or declining her request, and both will give you different results.
+As you reach the town of Rivington at the beginning of Act 3, you’ll come across a little girl named Yenna and her cat, Grub in BG3.
+She’ll ask for your help and express her request to join your camp.
+At this point, you can accept or decline her request, and both will give you different results.

-If you are unsure about the decision regarding Yenna in Baldur’s Gate 3, this guide will help you choose your final answer.
+If you are unsure about the decision regarding Yenna in Baldur’s Gate 3, this guide will help you choose.

 What happens if you invite Yenna to your Camp in BG3

 On the other hand, Karlach, Wyll, Shadowheart, Jaheira, and Gale would be happy to have her.
-On your way to camp, you’ll meet Gortash at Wyrm’s Rock Fortress, and he’ll warn you of an imposter in your camp in Baldur’s Gate 3.
+If you let Yenna stay at your camp, you’ll meet Gortash at Wyrm’s Rock Fortress.
+He’ll warn you of an imposter in your camp in Baldur’s Gate 3.

 After this, a cutscene will start in which Yenna kills her kitten, gives you the soup, and later reveals herself as Orin.
 Orin then tells you that she has taken this child into custody.